dnicolodi/python-siphash24/docs/index.rst

 platforms can be added to the build job as needed.

-Following the :mod:`hashlib` interface, the return value of the :meth:`hash.digest` method is a bytes object.
+Following the :mod:`hashlib` interface, the return value of the :meth:`digest() <hash.digest>` method is a bytes object.
 SipHash values are customarily stored as 64-bit integers.
-This module extends the :mod:`hashlib` interface with an additional ``intdigest()`` method that returns the hash values as a 64-bit signed int object.
+This module extends the :mod:`hashlib` interface with an additional :meth:`intdigest()
+<hash.intdigest>` method that returns the hash values as a 64-bit
+signed int object.

 This module is implemented as a thin `Cython`__-based wrapper around the `c-siphash library`__ by David Rheinsberg and co-authors.
 The